Joe Concha, Fox News contributor, in for Mr. Hannity, and I got some breaking news, people.

 And it was like pulling teeth to get Alvin Bragg's office to even prosecute the case.

-When he did, he gave a slap on the wrist to most of them, um, including the one who said he would do it again.
+When he did, he gave a slap on the wrist to most of them, including the one who said he would do it again.

-Um so i i it it's a t it's terrible to see this.
+So it's terrible to see this.

 It's just outrageous.

-Um and in this case, you know, again, it's politics all the way.
+And in this case, you know, again, it's politics all the way.

 How many people are riding the subway these days in New York who are scared to death?

-He's also now being sued by Mr. Neely's family, in addition to this.
+He's also now being sued by Mr. Neely's family in addition to this.

-But of course the criminal charges are the most serious.
+But of course, the criminal charges are the most serious.

-Uh I'm very disappointed in the case.
+I'm very disappointed in the case.

 And we're talking to David Schoen.